mrnprabhat1/Cocoa-Flower-Pod-Detection/README.md

 - Comparison with one stage detectors such as YOLO
 - Deployment for real time agricultural monitoring

+# Summary

+This repository presents a deep learning-based object detection system for identifying cocoa flowers and cocoa pods from field images.
+Using a small dataset annotated in Pascal VOC format, we implemented a robust data augmentation pipeline with geometric transformations, color and lighting variations, noise, blur, and random cropping while maintaining strict bounding box consistency.
+A Faster R-CNN model with a ResNet50 Feature Pyramid Network backbone pretrained on COCO was fine-tuned to detect three classes: background, cocoa flower, and cocoa pod.
+Training was conducted in PyTorch on a GPU-enabled environment with carefully selected hyperparameters, including 100 epochs, a learning rate of 0.005, and batch size of 2, which helped optimize detection performance despite limited data.

+Model evaluation combines quantitative and qualitative analyses.
+Precision, recall, and F1-score were computed using Intersection over Union-based matching with an IoU threshold of 0.55 and confidence threshold of 0.5, while visualizations of ground truth and predicted bounding boxes provide insights into detection accuracy and localization.
+Timed test summaries report inference speed and per-image object counts.
+The results demonstrate that data augmentation and two-stage detection models can effectively handle small-scale agricultural imaging tasks, providing a complete end-to-end pipeline for data preparation, model training, evaluation, and visualization.
+The dataset is organized under `augmented_data/output/` with `train_images`, `train_labels`, `valid_images`, `valid_labels`, and `test` folders, allowing anyone to quickly replicate training an

 ## Acknowledgment
 Image data were collected through field work by collaborators.
 This project is developed strictly for academic and educational purposes.